gicentre/litvis/documents/tutorials/elmIntroduction3.md

     diary Friday
 ```

-The `_` symbol is used to indicate a default 'else' if none of the previous cases are matched.
+The `_` symbol is a wildcard and acts as a default 'else' if none of the previous cases are matched.

 ## Tagged union types